 Fresh air is continuously drawn in during the drying cycle in all vented dryers, as the moisture-laden air is forced through the lint screen and out the back of the dryer into a duct that should be vented to the outside of the home.
 Incorrect venting or blockages in the venting will impede the airflow and slow the drying efficiency of the appliance.

 Ventless clothes dryers draw fresh air into the dryer where it is heated and passed through the clothes, but instead of being vented out, the air travels through a heat exchanger.
 The heat exchanger cools the air causing the moisture in the air to condense and flow into a drainpipe or into a containment chamber within the dryer.
 As the air is dried, it is reheated and passed through the clothes again.
 The process is repeated until the clothes are dry.

 The dryer drum is designed to move and tumble the clothes.
 Without the tumbling motion, the clothes would lie in a huge pile, making air circulation nearly impossible.
 Almost all dryer drums are turned by a simple pulley system powered by an electric motor.
 The dryer drum sits on a roller system, and most are supported by an axle.

 Special Features on Some Clothes Dryers

 While the components described above are basic to every clothes dryer, there are additional systems and features available.
 Dryers offer different cycle options from timed to automatic moisture sensing.
-Some controls are basic system of cams, gears and electrical contacts.
+Some controls are a basic system of cams, gears, and electrical contacts.
 Newer, more expensive dryers are controlled by computer electronics.